catchambers/UKBB-air-pollution/README.md

 These methods will be extended to review the association between air pollution exposure and the risk of developing clonal hematopoesis.

-## View Latest Report
-To view the latest stable report, click master.md above.

 ## Workflow
 ### Do this once
-- Fork this repository using your personal github account
+- Fork catchambers/UKBB-air-pollution using your personal github account
+- Alternatively, you can add a branch to kbolton-lab/UKBB-air-pollution with your name
-- Clone the forked repository to access the codebase on your local machine
+- Clone the forked repository or branch to access the codebase on your local machine

 ### Normal process for starting work
-- Sync personal repository with lab repository
+- Sync personal repository or branch with catchambers/UKBB-air-pollution
-- Pull down changes
+- Pull down changes to local machine
-- Make changes in RStudio
+- Make changes in RStudio, save
 - Commit changes
 - Push to Github
-- Make and accept a pull request to incorporate changes into lab repository
+- Make a pull request to catchambers:master
+- Caitlyn will accept pull request
+- sync kbolton-lab/UKBB-air-pollution with catchambers/UKBB-air-pollution

 ### Generate a New Report
 - Open master.Rmd in RStudio
 - Click dropdown on Knit, select "Knit with Parameters"
-- Enter name and date.
-Select data to use and whether to include code in output
+- Select data to use and whether to include code in output
 - Once report has been generated, review the temporary HTML

 ## Features to add